jiidata-science/jiidata-science.github.io/_pages/about.md

 ---

 I completed my undergraduate degree, in Mechanical Engineering, at University of Birmingham plenty of years ago.
-Since then I've been on a (relatively) varied career path, from Management Consultanting to Data Science, but I've finally settled in the world of Data Science.
+Since then I've been on a (relatively) varied career path, from Management Consulting to Data Science, but I've finally settled in the world of Data Science.
 Over the last few years I've worked for a popular high-street food retailer, a comparison site and at a cloud services consultancy - primarily focused on delivering customer-centric personalisation - whilst completing a masters in Analytics.

 Sadly being a Data Scientist doesn't always make for easy introductory conversation in non-tech crowds.
 It typically goes along the lines of: